medhakini/CS163-Projects-2024Fall/_posts/2024-12-13-team45-peekaboo.md

 to avoid occlusions and improve object visibility.
-However, developing such an RL framework requires overcoming several challenges, including creating a robust training environment that mimics the need to shift camera perspectives, and engi- neering reward functions that incentivize behavior promoting consistent visibility.
+However, developing such an RL framework requires overcoming several challenges, including creating a robust training environment that mimics the need to shift camera perspectives, and engineering reward functions that incentivize behavior promoting consistent visibility.

 We propose Peekaboo, an approach that addresses many